PEP FAQ - Frequently Asked Questions about Emergency PEP

 You may drink moderate amounts of alcohol (within normal recommended safe limits) while taking this medication.

-6. Some anti-HIV drugs don't work against some strains of HIV (although this is rare) that's why it is important to take the latest PEP that have more mechanisms to prevent HIV form being established in the body after exposure.
+5. Lastly, while rare, some strains of HIV may be resistant to certain anti-HIV drugs.
+This is why it is crucial to take the most up-to-date PEP medications, which have multiple mechanisms to help prevent HIV from establishing itself in the body after exposure.

 Where Can I Get PEP?